yodrew/yodrew.github.io/_pages/back/faq.md

 Wreck or kill him.

-_If he survived and is just beginning to apply it fully, what would his condition be?_
+_If he survived and is just beginning to learn to apply it fully, what would his condition be?_

 Still wrecked.